Hybrid dynamical systems modeling of power systems: Applications in power systems

 \subsection{Verification}

-As briefly mentioned in Section 3, the complexity of the verification problem in power systems stems from the challenge of ensuring that they operate correctly across the vast state spaces and nonlinear behavior that characterize them.
-This has necessitated verification methods that can ensure power system safety under various operational conditions.
-Similarly, the inherent difficulty in the algorithmic simulation and verification of hybrid systems has led to the continuous development and introduction of specialized software tools, and rightly so.
-We have highlighted some of these prominent tools in \autoref{tab:verification-tools}.
-Moreover, as illustrated in the conceptual workflow (\autoref{fig:hdsworkflow}), verification and validation form the critical final step that ensures that formulated models and their applications are not only mathematically sound but also faithful to real-world system behavior.
+As briefly noted in \autoref{sec:verification}, verification in power systems is challenging because correct operation must be ensured across large state spaces, nonlinear behavior, and diverse operating conditions.
+These challenges are similar to the long-standing difficulty of verifying hybrid systems in general, which has led to the development of specialized tools for checking safety and correctness.
+Several of these tools are listed in \autoref{tab:verification-tools}.
+Within the overall workflow (\autoref{fig:hdsworkflow}), verification and validation form the final step that confirms that hybrid models remain consistent with physical system behavior.

-The study in \cite{Susuki2008} verifies fault release control in a DMIB system using reachability analysis of an HA model.
-Their findings confirm that the control strategy effectively prevents transient instability in the DMIB system, validating its effectiveness under the modeled conditions.
-A limitation noted is the focus on only deterministic scenarios without necessarily addressing uncertainties that are increasingly prevalent in modern power systems.
-Ref. \cite{inproceedings} further extends the notion of reachability analysis of hybrid models to handle growing uncertainties in power systems due to factors such as increased reliance on cyber-enabled control and renewable generation.
-A suite of parameter continuation algorithms has been introduced to allow for the quantification of parameter uncertainty in large-scale power systems.
-By combining the developed algorithm with the grazing phenomenon, where state space trajectories tangentially encounter performance constraints, the system's vulnerability to undesirable outcomes can be assessed.

-Related to \cite{inproceedings}, \cite{Shaid2014} also investigates the problems associated with renewable-driven uncertainties in a smart grid using a SHA approach for safety verification.
-This proposed method addresses the limitations identified in \cite{Susuki2008}.
-The stochastic element presented includes the inherent variability of power generation in wind and solar, as well as the probabilistic nature of fault occurrence and system responses.
-The safety verification process ensures that the stochastic HA model does not reach an unsafe state, such as voltage instability or system failure.